This post has been updated for 2022.

 It’s kind of like Wii U because in some games you can move your whole hand with the controller and it makes you go faster, or tilt them to move different ways.

-As I mentioned, Sydney (the TME intern) wrote this piece on why she thinks the PlayStation® is the best gaming system (with Mike chiming in on his argument for the Xbox).
+As I mentioned, Sydney wrote this piece on why she thinks the PlayStation is the best gaming system (with Mike chiming in on his argument for the Xbox).
 I will concede that they make some good points (I think especially for teenagers), but here’s my rebuttal:

-2. If your kids’ friends have PlayStation® or Xboxes, your kid will want to play online with them, and they can’t do that if they don’t have the same generation and brand of console: Am I a terrible mother if I don’t care?
-As I said, I may feel differently about this as my children get older, but at this point, I don’t really care if my son is left out of online playing…the whole idea of playing video games with people not in my house makes me nervous anyway (says the old-school nervous-Nellie mother).
+2. If your kids’ friends have PlayStation or Xbox, your kid will want to play online with them, and they can’t do that if they don’t have the same generation and brand of console.
+Am I a terrible mother if I don’t care?
+As I said, I may feel differently about this as my children get older, but at this point, I don’t really care if my son is left out of online playing…the whole idea of playing video games with people not in my house makes me nervous anyway (says the old-school Nervous Nellie mother)

-3. There are games specific to Xbox and PlayStation® that your kids may want to play.
+3. There are games specific to Xbox and PlayStation that your kids may want to play.
 For sure, this is the case.
 My son would LOVE to play a lot of these games.
-Again…terrible mother, perhaps, but I’m okay with him playing these games occasionally at friends’ houses, but it not being the go-to in our household.
-Okay for kids to not get EVERYTHING they want.
+Again…terrible mother, perhaps, but I’m OK with him playing these games occasionally at friends’ houses but it not being the go-to in our household.
+I think it’s OK for kids to not get EVERYTHING they want.

 4. Mike weighed in stating his case: “Please.
 Xbox or nothin’.
 If I can’t dominate my boys with my mad Halo skillz (I spent years honing my craft), then what’s the point?
 (Raines did just beat me the other day, but it was a fluke).
-But seriously, there’s something to be said for nostalgia, and playing with the same console you grew up with is an awesome way to bond.
-Fair enough, Mike.
-If you grew up playing Xbox or PlayStation®, I can see this being a good argument, but if everything else is swaying you toward the Switch, don’t let this make or break the deal.
-You can always mercilessly defeat your kids at other activities.
-Ha!
+But seriously, there’s something to be said for nostalgia, and playing with the same console you grew up with is an awesome way to bond.”

 Anyone else a Switch fan for their family?
 Give me some support, guys.